Etiquette & Benefits

 Quiet, Dad is watching ‘Meet the Press’!

-Golf is next on the tube, unless it is preempted by golf at Ranch View with Dad.
+Golf is next on the tube, unless it is preempted by golf at Ranch View with Dad and my brothers.
 In the meantime the moderator and analysts on “Meet the Press” look like pros.
 Their confident voices give the impression that today’s wars, famines, bankruptcies and stock swings are explicable.
 Television’s experts aren’t the only ones working on a Sunday.
 In silence I formulate questions for my impending interview with Dad.

 Question: Dad, do the moderator and analysts play golf after they shoot “Meet the Press”?